renesas-rz/rzv_drp-ai_tvm/README.md

     - [RZ/V2MA DRP-AI Support Package v7.20](#rzv-software)

 ##### DRP-AI Translator
 Download the DRP-AI Translator v1.80 from the Software section in [DRP-AI](https://www.renesas.com/application/key-technology/artificial-intelligence/ai-accelerator-drp-ai#software) and install it by following the *User's Manual*.

 ##### RZ/V Software
+Download the *RZ/V2MA DRP-AI Support Package* from [Renesas Web Page](https://www.renesas.com/products/microcontrollers-microprocessors/rz-mpus/rzv-embedded-ai-mpus#software_amp_tools).
+To use the *DRP-AI Support Package*, *Linux Package* is required.
-Download the *RZ/V2MA Linux Package* and *DRP-AI Support Package* from [Renesas Web Page](https://www.renesas.com/application/key-technology/artificial-intelligence/ai-accelerator-drp-ai) and **build image/SDK** according to the *DRP-AI Support Package Release Note* *1.
+*RZ/V2MA Linux Package* can be found in the page of *DRP-AI Support Package*.

+After you donloaded the packages, **build image/SDK** according to the *DRP-AI Support Package Release Note* *1.

 ### Installing DRP-AI TVM[^1]
 Before installing DRP-AI TVM[^1], please install the software listed in [Requirements](#requirements) and build image/SDK with RZ/V2MA Linux Package and DRP-AI Support Package.